How to Manage Your Time Effectively as a Workplace Leader

 Looping in your staff and delegating lower priority tasks will help you get the work done and create a team you can depend on.
-Time optimization techniques like Pomodoro can transform an endless to-do list into small, achievable tasks even if you just have 30 minutes.
+Additionally, getting a time clock app and using time optimization techniques like Pomodoro can transform an endless to-do list into small, achievable tasks even if you just have 30 minutes.

 Scheduling and setting time limits on email goes a long way in creating fair boundaries and keeping you from being “on” after everyone else has gone home for the day.